leangjia/blender_docs/manual/grease_pencil/modifiers/generate/subdivide.rst

    The Subdivide modifier.

 Catmull-Clark
    The default option, subdivides and smooths the surfaces.

 Simple
-   Only subdivides the surfaces, without any smoothing
+   Only subdivides the surfaces, without any smoothing.

 Subdivisions
    Recursively adds more points.